StepanYurtsiv/area-photos/README.md

 # area-time-travel

-Select a point and see images of the area taken by Landsat-8
+Select a point and see images of the area taken by Landsat-8 for a certain period of time.